 Once the new roof was put into place, several decisions had to be made.
-One of them had to do with adding a conservatory or sunroom.
-Of utmost importance was adding a room that would not look like an obvious addition and whose style would be compatible with the house.
+One of them had to do with

-The decision was now made to remove the deck and add the room in the back of the house to take advantage of the view.
+room in the back of the house to take advantage of the view.

 This was the old deck that needed to be removed.

-Since the wood was pressure treated, much of the old supports could be reused for other projects.
+Since the wood was pressure treated, much of the old supports could

 Here is what the back of the house looked like without the deck.

 Remains of some concrete blocks can be seen.
-Apparently in earlier times
+Apparently

 this was an outside patio.